The Canadian Forces Snowbirds

 Following his tour with the Snowbirds in 2012/2013, Brent took his airshow career to the next level.
 Purchasing a beautiful Pitts S-2, he had the good fortune of polishing his aerobatic prowess with airshow legend Wayne Handley.

-2017 will mark Brent’s fourth season as an unrestricted, surface-rated aerobatic performer.
+2019 will mark Brent’s sixth season as an unrestricted, surface-rated aerobatic performer.
 Expect an adrenaline-filled, heart-pumping series of tumbles, torque rolls, and loops.
 The Pitts Special is THE airshow airplane to inspire young and old to pursue their passions!

 Erickson Aircraft Collection